 - Fibromyalgia – A medical disorder causing severe pain in the joints & fatigue.

-Top Ten Things To Do For Healthy Bones and Joints
+Top 10 Things To Do For Healthy Bones and Joints

-Dr. Humeira Badsha recommends the following pointers for healthy bones and joints:
+Dr. Humeira Badsha recommends the following pointers for maintaining healthy bones and joints:

 - Maintain a healthy body weight and body mass index.
-Research has shown that every kg increase in body weight above normal, increases the stress on knees by 5 kg.
+Research has shown that every kilogram increase in body weight above normal increases the stress on knees by 5 kilograms.

-- Consume enough calcium.
-An adult needs 1000 mg of calcium daily and a post-menopausal woman needs 1500 mg calcium.
-1 glass (200 ml) of milk contains about 300 mg of calcium.
+- Consume sufficient calcium.
+An adult needs 1000 mg of calcium daily, and a post-menopausal woman needs 1500 mg.
+One glass (200 ml) of milk contains about 300 mg of calcium.

-- Exercise daily or at least 3- 4 times per week.
-A combination of aerobic activities and strength training is needed.
+- Exercise daily or at least 3-4 times per week.
+A combination of aerobic activities and strength training is beneficial.

 - Pay attention to your body.
-Do not ignore aches, pains, joint swelling or stiffness.
-See a Rheumatologist promptly if you have these symptoms.
+Do not ignore aches, pains, joint swelling, or stiffness.
+Consult a Rheumatologist promptly if you experience these symptoms.

 - Eat fish.
-Omega oils in certain types of fish and walnuts help prevent arthritis.
+The Omega oils in certain types of fish and walnuts help prevent arthritis.

-- Watch your food.
-There are beneficial anti-inflammatory properties in ginger, turmeric avocado.
-Limit consumption of excess red meats and alcohol.
+- Watch your diet.
+Beneficial anti-inflammatory properties can be found in ginger, turmeric, and avocado.
+Try to limit the consumption of excess red meats and alcohol.

 - Relax.
-Stress can trigger auto-immune disease and certain forms of arthritis such as rheumatoid arthritis.
+Stress can trigger autoimmune diseases and certain forms of arthritis such as rheumatoid arthritis.

-- Stretch.
-Stretching before exercise and regularly during the day prevents muscle strain and repetitive stress injuries.
+- Stretch regularly.
+Stretching before exercise and throughout the day can prevent muscle strain and repetitive stress injuries.